NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

-\textbf{MVSNeRF} \cite{2021mvsnerf} (March 2021) used a slightly different approach.
-They also extracted 2D image features using a pretrained CNN.
-These 2D features were then mapped to a 3D voxelized cost volume using plane sweeping and a variance based cost.
-A pretrained 3D CNN was used to extract a 3D neural encoding volume which was used to generate per-point latent codes using interpolation.
-When performing point sampling for volume rendering, the NeRF MLP then generated point density and color using as input these latent features, point coordinate and viewing direction.
-The training procedure involves the joint optimization of the 3D feature volume and the NeRF MLP.
-When evaluating on the DTU dataset, within 15 minutes of training, MVSNeRF could achieve similar results to hours of baseline NeRF training.
+\textbf{MVSNeRF} (March 2021) \cite{2021mvsnerf} took a slightly different approach.
+It extracted 2D image features using a pretrained CNN.
+These 2D features were mapped to a 3D voxelized cost volume through plane sweeping and a variance-based cost.
+A pretrained 3D CNN then produced a 3D neural encoding volume, which generated per-point latent codes by interpolation.
+During volume rendering, the NeRF MLP used these latent features along with point coordinates and viewing direction to predict density and color.
+The training jointly optimized the 3D feature volume and the NeRF MLP.
+On the DTU dataset, MVSNeRF reached results comparable to hours of baseline NeRF training within 15 minutes.

-\textbf{DietNeRF} \cite{2021dietNeRF} (June 2021) introduced the semantic consistency loss $L_{sc}$ based on image features extracted from Clip-ViT \cite{2021clipvit}, in addition to the standard photometric loss.
+\textbf{DietNeRF} (June 2021) \cite{2021dietNeRF} introduced the semantic consistency loss $L_{sc}$ based on image features extracted from CLIP-ViT \cite{2021clipvit}, in addition to the standard photometric loss.

-where $\phi$ performs the Clip-ViT feature extraction on training image $I$ and rendered image $\hat{I}$.
-This reduced to a cosine similarity loss for normalized feature vectors (eq.
+where $\phi$ performs the CLIP-ViT feature extraction on training image $I$ and rendered image $\hat{I}$.
+This is reduced to a cosine similarity loss for normalized feature vectors (eq.
 5 in \cite{2021dietNeRF}).
 DietNeRF was benchmarked on a subsampled NeRF synthetic dataset \cite{nerf2020_mildenhall}, and DTU dataset \cite{2014DTUdataset}.
-The best performing method for single-view novel synthesis was a pixelNeRF \cite{nerf2021pixelnerf} model fine-tuned using the semantic consistency loss of DietNeRF.
+The best-performing method for single-view novel synthesis was a pixelNeRF \cite{nerf2021pixelnerf} model fine-tuned using the semantic consistency loss of DietNeRF.

 The \textbf{Neural Rays (NeuRay)} approach, by Liu et al. \cite{2022neuralray} (July 2021) also used a cost volume.
 From all input views, the authors estimated cost volumes (or depth maps) using multi-view stereo algorithms.
-From these, a CNN is used to created feature maps $G$.
+From these, a CNN is used to create feature maps $G$.
 During volume rendering, from these features, both visibility and local features are extracted and processed using MLPs to extract color and alpha.
 The visibility is computed as a cumulative density function written as a weighted sum of sigmoid functions.

-NeuRay generalizes well to new scenes, and can be further fine-tuned to exceed the performance of the baseline NeRF model.
+NeuRay generalizes well to new scenes and can be further fine-tuned to exceed the performance of the baseline NeRF model.